MehrdadHosseinNejad74/animated-button/README.md

 ![Mustang Logo](https://github.com/MehrdadHosseinNejad74/animated-button/blob/master/assets/images/mustang.png)

 This app includes a simple animated button.
 When you click on this button, it acts like it pressed then an animated blue border is displayed.

-It's like turning on a car engine
+It's like turning on a car engine.
-It also has a sound of engine starting!.
+It also has a sound of engine starting.

 #### The goal of this project is to be familiar with flutter animations.